 Steering Committee, chaired by Fern Shamis, Assistant Director of Lesson One, has it’s next meeting scheduled for December 8, 2014 at Teachers21 at 34 Washington Street, Wellesley.
 MA.
 If you have questions, please contact Fern Shamis (email@example.com)

 Educator Event Committee, chaired by John D’Auria, CEO of Teachers21, develops and operates our conferences.
-Our Fourth Annual Conference will be held at the end of May, 2015 and is in the planning stage.
-If you have questions, please contact Annemarie Goode (email@example.com)
+Our Fourth Annual Conference will be held on May 27, 2015 in Great Hall at the State House in Boston.
+It is in the planning stage.
+If you have questions, please contact Annemarie Goode (firstname.lastname@example.org)

 Public Policy and Advocacy We are shortly going to be forming a committee to advocate for legislation to be filed in January 2015 by Rep. Ruth Balser (Newton) to make SEL training a requirement for all new teachers.
 If you have questions, please contact Mitch Lyons (email@example.com)